 Mangyan Traditional House

-Like most indigenous people in other parts of the globe, the tribesmen are usually taken for granted and not given equal opportunity but in Mangyan Village, they are recognized as an important part of the community.
-Aside from introducing them to modern technology, the village was also built to help in the preservation of Manyan’s language, writing, songs, poems, intricate weaving and art.
+Like most indigenous people in other parts of the globe, the tribesmen are usually taken for granted and not given an equal opportunity.
+Still, in Mangyan Village, they are recognized as an important part of the community.
+Aside from introducing them to modern technology, the village was also built to help in the preservation of Manyan’s language, writing, songs, poems, intricate weaving, and art.